naturalis/mebioda/doc/week1/w1d2/lecture2.md

 - [Format](lecture2/SAM.pdf) to represent (FASTQ) reads aligned to a reference sequence
 - Textual (SAM) and binary representations (BAM)
 - Binary representation further compressed as CRAM
+- Created using reference mapping tools such as BWA
-- Accessed using tools such as samtools, picard
+- Accessed using tools such as [samtools](http://www.htslib.org/), [picard](http://broadinstitute.github.io/picard/), and scripting toolkits built on top of these (e.g. PySAM)

 Example alignment: